aws/aws-cdk-rfcs/text/0031-integ-testing.md

 🧑‍💻 Write contest tests in any CDK supported language, and execute them as part of your CI pipeline.

 📸 Capture snapshots of your CDK apps to track how they are impacted by changes.

+🧹 contest will clean up any AWS resources that it had to provision, and keep your AWS costs to the minimum.

 ### Writing Tests